 “You’s a rich kid, ain’tcha,” Tommy pipes up.
-He didn’t seen the Stone mansion as Vic had.
+He didn’t see the Stone mansion as Vic had.

 “I prefer to say ‘comfortable,” Jack answers, looking at Tommy.
-“You needn’t be jealous of me, AK.
+“You needn’t be jealous of me, Gator Killer.
 I learned long ago that Tim, er Andy, can’t love just one person.
 We havta share.
 I just know I have him in my heart forever.”

 “How’s that work,” he asks.